Silkbrush/theme-store/README.md

 >
 > You may only use domains and subdomains in this field, such as `github.com` and `next.unifierhq.org`.
 > Please do not use full URLs like `https://github.com` or `zen-browser.app/mods`.

+## Updating themes
+Silkthemes has a more automated theme update workflow.
+To request an update, open the "Update theme" issue, and the repository will automatically pull files from your repository and update the themes.json file.

+### What happens if I update copied files/folders, load points, etc.?
+If you decide to update these fields, the current ones will be overwritten by the ones you've specified in your issue body.
+The theme store will not attempt to merge current and new values.